DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 ### Techniques Used
 To accomplish the project goals, the following tools and techniques were utilized:
 - **Web Scraping with Python**:
-    - Extracted all order data from 1688, a Chinese E-commerce platform spanning 2022 to 2025 using **BeautifulSoup**
+    - Extracted all order data from **1688**, a Chinese E-commerce platform spanning 2022 to 2025 using **BeautifulSoup**
     - Used **Selenium** to navigate challenges like lack of APIs, CAPTCHA restrictions, and dynamic content loading.
-- **Data Cleaning & EDA with MySQL**: Processed and cleaned raw data using MySQL, handling duplicates and exploring insights about order trends and patterns.
+- **Data Cleaning & EDA with MySQL**: Processed, cleaned raw data using MySQL, and explored insights about order trends and spending patterns.
 - **Data Visualization with Power BI**: Designed interactive dashboards to visualize order trends and volume fluctuations, provising actionable insights to enhance decision-making in inventory and supplier management.

 # Web Scraping with Python 🕸️

-Before scraping the data, it's essential to understand the structure of the webpage and how the information is displayed:
+Before scraping the data, it's essential to understand the structure of the 1688 webpage and how the information is displayed in the order list:

 <img src='image/Order_list.png' width='800' align='center'>